Mission & Vision

 Our Graduate Students

-Our students are prepared to work effectively in acute and complex emergencies as well as resource poor countries and post-conflict settings Taking a pragmatic, interdisciplinary, and human rights-based approach, the program equips graduates with the skills necessary to gather, analyze, and disseminate knowledge needed to implement health-related programs and systems in humanitarian settings.
+Our students are prepared to work effectively in acute and complex emergencies as well as resource poor countries and post-conflict settings.
+Taking a pragmatic, interdisciplinary, and human rights-based approach, the program equips graduates with the skills necessary to gather, analyze, and disseminate knowledge needed to implement health-related programs and systems in humanitarian settings.
 Our 400+ graduates have worked with dozens of organizations in over 70 countries.